yamill/react-native-orientation/README.md

 - [x] Add some way to allow setting a preferred orientation on a screen by screen basis.
 - [x] Make API Cleaner to Orientation Locking
+- [] Find a way to expose shouldAutoRotate (??? a PR would be great)